- 1 This month, the number of active addresses on the Cardano network increased by more than 200 percent. On December 1, it debuts the new block size.

 A large part of Cardano’s success will come from the strength of its ecosystem.
 It seems well poised to at least serve as a viable alternative to Ethereum, which remains the king of the DeFi market.

 Ethereum is also working on its technical improvements, so next-generation networks will quickly want to use their strengths to build a robust ecosystem.

 Input-Output Hong Kong (IOHK), the organization responsible for Cardano (ADA), announced that it would increase the size of blocks on the network.
 The change took place on the testnet last Thursday, November 25.
 In an announcement on Monday, November 22, IOHK said it is making changes to increase the processing capacity of the Cardano blockchain.

 The cryptocurrency network, which recently surpassed Ethereum (ETH) in usage for a short period, is beginning the Basho phase of its roadmap for upgrades and enhancements.
-"Network optimization, size, and growth" will receive much more attention.
+“Network optimization, size, and growth” will receive more attention.

 Cardano’s blocks will have a 12.5% increase.
 More transactions can be grouped into a single block, increasing the network’s processing power.
 In addition, the block size would also increase from 8 KB to 72 KB.

 Despite improving the network, the changes are considered simple compared to other protocols.
 In this regard, Cardano’s developers stated that they are opting for slower and steadier parameterization: “A 12.5% increase is considerable, but not very large, leaving room for further expansion and allows stake pool operators (SPO) to adjust to increasing demands.”

 In addition to block sizes, there will also be an increase in Plutus script memory units, which are codes used to validate network actions.
 Each transaction will have 11.25 million units.
 With higher memory limits, script development will be more sophisticated, while current scripts can process more data elements.